timharveydev/code-challenge-vue/README.md

 NOTE - both the Laravel and Vue projects should be running on the server together in order for the app to function.

-If everything worked correctly, you should now be presented with the default Laravel homepage.
+If everything worked correctly, you should now be presented with the main page.

 ## KEY FOLDERS & FILES